brunoeducsantos/Route-Planning/README.md

 # Route Planning Project

-This repo contains the starter code for the Route Planning project.
+## Overview

+This repo is a implementation of A* algorithm on OSM map, where the the user provides start/end coordinates and the shortest path is shown on IOD GUI.

 <img src="map.png" width="600" height="450" />